 Directions for Google Maps available here.

-We come to another section similar to the previous ones: traverse to the left on artificial supports and vertical wall with supporting brackets.
-The via ferrata gains exposure and leads us to a crosspiece that always rests towards the left.
-Now go up a long, very stirred vertical wall and attach a exposed traverse to the right.
+We come to another section similar to the previous ones: traverse to the left on artificial supports and vertical wall with supporting brackets .
+The via ferrata gains exposure and leads us to a traverse towards the left.
+Now go up a long vertical wall very aided and attach an exposed traverse towards right.
 Unlike the previous traverses, this one does not have artificial brackets and proceeds in adherence.
 Then climb another wall with abundant brackets.
-You face a traverse to the right and attach one last wall composed of a wall initially vertical and then diagonally.
+You face a traverse to the right and attach one last wall made of wall initially vertical and then diagonally.
 We are near the end of the via ferrata.
 A last vertical wall and we reach the top of a panoramic balcony on the Chiavenna Valley (1h from the start - 1h 15 'total).

 From the end of the via ferrata you follow the white-red signs that go slightly uphill.
 Then turn left downhill.
 At the crossroads, keep to the left going down the Via Crucis until you reach a paved road.
 We turn left into via Madonna delle Grazie and then left again into via Cappella Grande.
 You reach the church and after crossing the square we will be near the soccer field where you parked (30 'from the end of the ferrata - 1h 45' total).